Overview: The advantages of a deck privacy screen

 The deck location includes an unsightly view of the neighbor’s backyard and dog pen.

 If you enjoy spending time on your deck but the neighborhood pest seems to pop over every time you step outside, this privacy fence project is for you.
-It's designed to gracefully replace sections of your existing railing and make your deck more private.
+There are plenty of outdoor privacy screen ideas for decks out there but this one rises above the rest.
+It’s designed to gracefully replace sections of your existing railing and make your deck more private.
 It also blocks unsightly views, reduces outdoor noise and gives you shelter from the wind, making your deck a more comfortable spot on those breezy days that usually drive you inside.

 The fence is made from construction-grade cedar in standard widths available at home centers, so little cutting is required.
-The equal panels formed by 2x4 upright posts create an appealing symmetry that will complement any railing.
-We built our fence to replace one whole side and one partial section of 2x2 spindles, which are typically screwed or nailed over the rim joists and rise to a 2x6 top railing.
+The equal panels formed by 2×4 upright posts create an appealing symmetry that will complement any railing.
+We built our fence to replace one whole side and one partial section of 2×2 spindles, which are typically screwed or nailed over the rim joists and rise to a 2×6 top railing.

 The step-down design has a high section that flows into a lower section and then connects neatly to the original railing.
 This all adds up to an uninterrupted flow—the fence looks like it was meant to be there.

 Step 1: Draw up your plan and buy the materials for a deck privacy screen

 Cut your original railing at the point where it intersects the lower fence section, after carefully measuring and marking your layout.
 Set aside these old pieces and remove all the nails.